MultiverseLearningProducts/swe/src/mod1/wk2/day3.md

 ### What makes OAuth secure?
   * Token management means we can track each device that uses the API (and revoke access if we want)
   * OAuth provides 'scopes' which allow for fine-grained authorization
-  * Token expire, making it very hard for them to be reused
+  * Tokens expire, making it very hard for them to be reused

 Let's look at this diagram which illustrates the OAuth flow we are going to be using today (client credentials flow):